-We had the second car by this time, and my Grandfather Kelly drove it, caravanning with us across the country (then somehow returning home, perhaps by train).
+We had the second car by this time, so on the trip to California my Grandfather Kelly drove it, caravanning with us from Illinois (then somehow returning home, perhaps by train).
 So our mother and we four kids spent the summer in Apple Valley, with Grammie.
-Grammie was still working at the time (for a social service agency in Victorville), and went to church on Sundays, but we had the Buick Skylark for my mother to get around in.
+She was still working at the time (for a social service agency in Victorville), and went to church on Sundays, but we had the Buick Skylark for my mother to get around in.

 My parents had decided to return to the San Fernando Valley, though with no particular area in mind.
 It was just coincidence that the house they decided to buy was just down the street, on Hayvenhurst Avenue, from my uncle’s house at 9511.
 Ours was 9340 Hayvenhurst.

 Every family move took us to a place unlike all those before.
 Even though we returned to the San Fernando Valley with this move, the Hayvenhurst house was different from the one in Reseda in two or three ways.
 First, in was on a major street, with two lanes of traffic in each direction.
 So unlike the quiet Rhea Avenue house, the one on Hayvenhurst had moderately-speeded traffic going by all day.
 Second, for this reason, there were no driveways in front of the houses.
 Instead we had a garage accessed from the alley in back.
 In practice this meant the two family cars were invariably parked at the curb in front of the house.
 And third—the Hayvenhurst house had a swimming pool!
 The symbol of southern California life.